sfestenstein/resume/resume.md

 ## Overview

-Results-driven Software Engineer with over 25 years of experience designing high-performance applications using C++, Java, and Python.
+Staff Software Engineer with over 25 years of experience designing high-performance applications using C++, Java, and Python.
 Specializes in object-oriented programming, GUI development, Real Time Operating Systems (RTOS), embedded development, and distributed systems, with a proven track record of delivering real-time software solutions and leading technical training for engineering teams.

 ## Critical Skills